Airlock as a Service Knowledge Base

 Database credentials

-The credentials used to access the IAM's database
+Credentials used to access the IAM database

 [FILE]sensitive-values/infrastructure/secrets/postgresql-url